 Mid-June through mid-September is your window.
 Sea temperatures climb from 18°C in June to 20°C in September.
 The Atlantic at Costa da Caparica is genuinely refreshing rather than bone-cold.
 June and September are the smartest picks — warm enough to swim, cool enough to walk the city without overheating.

-For Budget Travelers
+For Budget Travellers

 For Festival and Music Fans

-June for Santo António and the Festas de Lisboa, early July for NOS Alive, and mid-November for Web Summit and Lisbon Jazz festival.
+June for Santo António and the Festas de Lisboa, early July for NOS Alive, and mid-November for Web Summit and the Lisbon Jazz festival.
 Book hotels months ahead for any of these.

-For Food and Wine Travelers
+For Food and Wine Travellers

 For Photography